Lab-Brat/labbrat.net/content/blog/gsoc2023/week2.md

 and did more testing in Docker containers and VMs.

 ### Challenges
+The hardest part undoubtedly was writing an ebuild.
+On paper this part sounds very straightforward - ebuild is just a file that tells Portage how to install the program on Gentoo.
+On practice, however, it's not very easy to do.

+First of all, a local repository needs to be set up to test it properly, I've covered it [here](https://labbrat.net/blog/gentoo/gentoo_guru_local/).
+Secondly, it's very confusing how to account for all dependencies.
+My script uses Python, Bash and also requires some system packages, all of which have their own dependencies.
+In the end, I settled on packaging Python and Bash files into a Python module, and then only specify dependencies for this module and additional OS packages in the ebuild.

+Writing unit tests is also very tricky.
+Not only that, it also seems useless and unnecessary.
+For me, if the script passed all the test in Docker container then there is no need to write unit tests.
+However, I should also note that my Docker tests are not automated and don't cover much of the functionality, so probably I should focus more on writing unit tests....

 ### Plans for Week 3
 The updater's output currently is too messy and it's all over the place.
 Time to tidy that up!